Adopt or shop responsibly: Breeding, rescue, and my evolution

 “Why do people need specific traits?”

-This is a question I’ve often heard when talking about the stability of well-bred dogs.
+This is a question I’ve often heard when talking about trying to predict specific traits in well-bred dogs.
 While I understand where it comes from—perhaps in a perfect world we’d all take in whatever dogs came our way and be able to work with them through any problems—it’s not reality.

 Here are two answers I think about often, plus an extra tangent.